amrfarid140/firebase_auth_oauth/firebase_auth_oauth/README.md

 # Usage

-**You need to setup Firebase for your project first before using this plugin.**
+**You need to set up Firebase for your project first before using this plugin.
+Instructions can be found [here](https://firebase.flutter.dev/docs/overview).**

 - In your `pubspec.yaml` add